Hoeijmakers/tayph/docs/getting_started.rst

 and renaming it from :code:`config_empty`: to :code:`config`:.
-However, a finished configuration file has been provided along with the prepackaged demo data (in :code:`'/Users/tayph/downloads/demo_data/configuration_files/config'`), so for the purpose of this tutorial, you should proceed by copying this file to the datafolder instead.
+However, a finished configuration file has been provided along with the prepackaged demo data (in :code:`'/Users/tayph/downloads/demo_data/configuration_files/config'`), so for the purpose of this tutorial, you should proceed by copying this file to the data folder instead.